-The electrical circuit of the Magnum series is divided into two parts.
+The electrical circuit of the XR series is divided into two parts.
 The input circuit and the output circuit.
-The input circuit consists of the controller, the scrub switch and the solution potentiometer.
-The controller produces a high (5 volt) and a low (0 volt) signal that is sent to the potentiometer the potentiometer outputs a varied voltage from 0 to 5 volts.
-The controller also sends a 5 volt signal to the scrub switch.
-When the scrub switch is turned on this 5 volt signal is sent to the scrub input on the controller and the controller then looks at the input from the solution potentiometer.
-When either handle bar button is pushed the controller then starts the scrub brushes and sends pulses of electricity to the valve.
-The more water requested
+The input circuit consists of the controller, the scrub switch, the Uni-Touch switch, and the solution toggle switch.
+The controller produces a high (5 volt) and a low (0 volt) signal that is sent to the solution toggle switch.
+The solution toggle switch then outputs a 0 or 5 volt signal depending on which way it is toggled.
+This 0 or 5 volt signal is sent back to the controller.
+The controller also sends out a 5 volt signal to both the Uni-Touch and scrub switch.
+When either the scrub or the Uni-Touch switch is turned on the 5 volt reference signal is sent back to the controller to a brush request input terminal.
+When the controller sees 5 volt signal on the brush request input and it receives a signal from the foot pedal to move the machine, it monitors the output voltage from the potentiometer to determine the length of the voltage pulse that is sent to the solution solenoid valve.
+The more solution requested the longer the pulse of electricity that is sent to the solution valve.